-Graph NoSQL databases support data models with connected data and relationships.
-In this article, author discusses the security implications of graph database technology.
-He talks about the privacy and security concerns in use cases like graph discovery, knowledge management, and prediction.
+Graph NoSQL databases support data models with connected data.
+In this article, author discusses security implications of graph databases in use cases like graph discovery and knowledge management.

 In this article, Basho Sr. Software Engineer Chris Meiklejohn explores the basic building blocks for crafting deterministic applications that guarantee convergence of data without synchronization.
 1